jmblog05/cisco-audit-tool/README.md

 ## Overview

-Cisco Audit Tool is a Python application that analyzes Cisco CLI log files and automatically generates Excel reports.
+Cisco Audit Tool is a Python application that parses Cisco CLI log files and automatically generates Excel reports for network inventory and health checks.

-This project was created to improve network operation efficiency in environments where API access is unavailable.
+The tool was developed to improve operational efficiency in environments where API access is unavailable.

 ## Why I created this tool

-Managing hundreds of network devices manually is time-consuming.

-Since API access was prohibited in my work environment, I developed this tool to analyze CLI outputs and automatically generate inventory and status reports in Excel.
+This project was inspired by a real operational challenge.

+In my work environment, network devices could not be accessed through APIs due to security restrictions.
+Collecting inventory and operational information manually from CLI outputs was time-consuming and error-prone.

+To solve this problem, I developed a Python-based tool that automatically parses CLI outputs and generates Excel reports.

 ## Features

-- IP address summary
+- Collect IP address information
-- Hardware model detection
-- Software version detection
+- Detect hardware models
+- Detect software versions
-- Uptime detection
+- Detect uptime
-- Interface status detection
+- Check interface status
-- OSPF neighbor status
+- Check OSPF neighbor status
-- BGP peer status
+- Check BGP peer status
-- Default route check
+- Check default routes
-- NTP synchronization status
+- Check NTP synchronization
-- Excel report generation
+- Generate Excel reports

 ## Environment